-Humitas are hard to translate, if you’ve ever had an humita you know what it is, but to describe them to someone who’s never had them before is a little bit complicated, they are these delicious savory cakes, which I guess you could compare to a tamale (and explaining the difference between a tamale from Ecuador and tamale from Mexico is a completely different story), but humitas are made from fresh corn, which is ground with other ingredients and then stuffedin a fresh corn husk and steamed.In Ecuador humitas are very popular in the Sierra or Highland region, especially in cities like Loja, Cuenca or Quito, and they are typically eaten for breakfast or with the afternoon coffee.
+Humitas are savory steamed fresh corn cakes made from a mixture of freshly ground corn, onion, garlic, cheese, eggs, and cream, which is placed inside corn husks and steamed.
+Humitas are hard to translate, if you’ve ever had an humita you know what it is, but to describe them to someone who’s never had them before is a little bit complicated.
+I guess you could compare them to a fresh corn and cheese tamale (and explaining the difference between a tamale from Ecuador and tamale from Mexico is a completely different story).
+Humitas are made using fresh corn, which is ground with other ingredients and then stuffed in a fresh corn husk and steamed.In Ecuador, humitas are very popular in the Sierra or Highland region, especially in cities like Loja, Cuenca or Quito, and they are typically eaten for breakfast or with the afternoon coffee.

 The whole process of filling the humita mixture into the corn husks can be a little bit confusing until you get the hang of it, this is another part that people do differently depending on how they were taught, I’m wishing I had made a small video of this, but hopefully the pictures are helpful,it is one of those things that is easier to learn by watching someone do it than by reading about it, but I’ll try and if you still have any questions just send me an email.Use the corn husk to create a wrapper for the humitas, the larger ones will be used to make the wrapper and you can use pieces of the smaller husks to tie around the wrappers to keep them sealed.
 The bigger the husks the better, of course you’ll get to a point where the bigger ones are all gone or most of them will be small to start, so in that case I use 2 husks and place them on top of each other oppositely, i.e. top part of second husk should be placed on top the bottom part of the first husk, and not directly on top, on the side, the idea is to create a wrapper so you want to use both husk to overlap to increase the width.Now, you can place a spoonful of the mixture in the wider part of the husks (upper or lower) and some cheese in the middle, and then close it or you can finish or semi-finish the husk wrapper and then stuff it with the corn mixture.To close the wrapper, fold the left side over the mixture (or where the mixture will be placed), then fold the other half of the husk over – I like to stuff them at this point -, and then fold the right side, if you don’t have any mixture in it you will see that this creates a small pocket that you can then fill with a spoonful of corn mixture, some cheese and some more mixture.